Posted: March 31, 2008, 5 a.m. EDT

 Some guinea pigs are born blind, while others can go blind as a result of old age.
 Blind guinea pigs are usually able to live relatively normal lives.

-To help prevent eye problems in your guinea pig, keep its cage clean and provide a quality diet.
-If you suspect a guinea pig is under the weather, take it to an exotics veterinarian right away.
-If a small pet’s eyes seem irritated or swollen, don’t wait to take it to a vet.
+To help prevent eye problems in your guinea pig, keep his cage clean and provide a quality diet.
+If you suspect a guinea pig is under the weather, take him to an exotics veterinarian right away.
+If a small pet’s eyes seem irritated or swollen, don’t wait to take him to a vet.